Last updated: 29 March 2023

 End of suspension: 10am Thursday 9th March 2023

-- At the beginning of April we’ll permanently remove the internet-facing zones and the domains they contain.
+- On the 3rd April at 10am we’ll permanently remove the internet-facing zones and the domains they contain.

 This blog previously stated we would suspend and remove PSN-facing zones in addition to the internet-facing zones.
 This is no longer the case, although we will review the option to do this in the future.